Koalas and Sutherland Shire wildlife corridors

 The overpass at Compton Road is planted with locally sourced vegetation making a seamless connection to the surrounding forest.
 It features rope ladders for possums, poles for gliders and customised culverts to act as tunnels for small animals to pass beneath the road.

 Rope ladders are important for arboreal animals such as gliders.
-Greater Gliders were thought locally extinct in the Royal National Park following the horrific 1994 bushfires.
-The wonderful news is that they have recently been seen again, so there’s now been at least three sightings over the last ten years.
-The population may still be too small to survive, but at least we have hope.
-Anything that could be done to sustain the population and build genetic diversity would be valuable.
+Greater Gliders were thought locally extinct in the Royal National Park following the 1994 bushfires.
+The wonderful news is that they have recently been seen again, with three sightings over the last ten years.

 With Compton Road, another important component of the wildlife crossing is adjacent fencing which funnels wildlife towards the safe crossings, away from busy roads.